conterra/mapapps-time-slider/src/main/js/bundles/dn_timeslider/README.md

 }
 ```

-To use the current time you can use either of the three following possibilites:
+To use the current time, you can use one of the following two methods:

 ```json
 "fullTimeExtent": {